mx2048/python-recipes/README.md

 # python-recipes
 A set of useful recipes.
 Advanced Python.
-Comments to every recipe is in the corresponding \*.py file.
+Comments to every recipe are in the corresponding \*.py file.